Elisabeth Rivers-Bulkeley: Early life

 She was born Elisabeth (Liesl) Charlotte Marie Neustadtl in Vienna.
 Her father was a car manufacturer with anti-Nazi views.
 He disappeared in around 1942, and could not be located after the end of the Second World War.
 Her mother survived the war.

 She was educated at St George's School in Clarens, Switzerland.
 She won the Austrian women's ice skating championships three times, and later enjoyed skiing and swimming.
 Aged 14, she visited England in 1938 with the intention of returning to school in Switzerland, but remained in England after Germany annexed Austria.
-She was brought up as part of the family of Dr. Hans Hock, merchant banker and partner in Singer and Friedlander, London, to whom she referred throughout her life as "Mummy" and "Daddy".
+She was brought up as part of the family of Dr. Hans Hock, merchant banker and partner in Singer and Friedlander, London, and his wife, Johanna ("Hansi"), to whom she referred throughout her life as "Mummy" and "Daddy".
 She joined the school at its new base at Onslow Hall in Shropshire.
 She was classed as an enemy alien in 1940.
 She became a driver in the ATS after leaving school in 1942.

 She married Lieutenant Commander John Langford-Holt in 1943.
 She assisted with his successful campaign to be elected as Conservative MP for Shrewsbury in the 1945 general election.
 She was presented at court in 1947.
 The couple were divorced in 1951.

 She remarried, to Major Robert Rivers-Bulkeley, shortly after he retired from the Scots Guards.
 They farmed pigs in the Scottish Borders for five years before selling up in 1956.
 The couple moved to London, where her husband became an underwriter at Lloyd's of London.